PluralKit/PluralKit/README.md

 See [the docs/ directory](./docs/README.md)

 # License
-This project is under the Apache License, Version 2.0.
-It is available at the following link: https://www.apache.org/licenses/LICENSE-2.0
+This project is under the GNU Affero General Public License, Version 3.
+It is available at the following link: https://www.gnu.org/licenses/agpl-3.0.en.html